Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

 Table \ref{tab: Position Results table} summarizes the median position estimation errors for both sources.

 As can be observed from Table \ref{tab: Position Results table}, for all source distances $d_{\textrm{c}1}$ the proposed EDM-based method yields considerably lower median position estimation errors for both sources than the SRP-based method.
-In addition, it can be observed from Fig. \ref{fig: Position Results figure} {} that the spread of the box plots is much smaller for the EDM-based method than for the SRP-based method for all source configurations.
+In addition, it can be observed from Fig. \ref{fig: Position Results figure} that the spread of the box plots is much smaller for the EDM-based method \reb{(for both $C=2$ and $C=3$)} than for the SRP-based method for all source configurations.
 Furthermore, it is interesting to note that both methods behave quite differently for different source configurations.
 As can be observed from Table \ref{tab: Position Results table}, the median position estimation error for the EDM-based method mainly depends on source distance, i.e., increases for source 1 with increasing $d_{\textrm{c}1}$, whereas it remains relatively constant for source 2 (at $d_{\textrm{c}2} = 2$ m).
 On the other hand, the median position estimation error for the SRP-based method depends both on the absolute distances between the sources and the array centroid as well as on the relative distance between the sources.
 For instance, it can be clearly observed that the median position estimation error is larger for the source that is farther away from the array centroid (e.g., for $d_{\textrm{c}1} = 3$ m, $\overline{\varepsilon}_{1}^{\textrm{pos}}(\s) = 200$ cm and $\overline{\varepsilon}_{2}^{\textrm{pos}}(\s) = 3.7$ cm).
 This can be explained by the peaks of the farther source in the SRP functional being overpowered by the peaks of the closer source.
 In addition, when both sources are close to the microphones, the median position estimation error for both sources is large (e.g., for $d_{\textrm{c}1} = 0$ m, {} $\overline{\varepsilon}_{1}^{\textrm{pos}}(\s) = 58$ cm and $\overline{\varepsilon}_{2}^{\textrm{pos}}(\s) = 197.2$ cm).
 This corresponds to \cite{garcia2021analytical, huang2021robust}, where it was shown that the accuracy of SRP-based position estimation degrades for sources located close to the microphone array because the peaks in the SRP-PHAT functional become narrow.
 This would necessitate a high 3D grid resolution to detect these peaks, which is computationally impractical in most applications.
-In contrast, the EDM-based method only requires a one-dimensional grid search on the distance variable $\alpha$, which is computationally more efficient to optimize at a high resolution.
+In contrast, the EDM-based method only requires a one-dimensional grid search on the distance variable $\alpha$, which is computationally more efficient to optimize at a high resolution. \reb{Comparing the EDM-based methods for different numbers of candidate TDOA estimates, it can be observed that considering $C=3$ candidate TDOA estimates can slightly improve the position estimation accuracy compared to $C=2$, especially when one of the sources is far from the microphones (e.g., for $d_{\textrm{c}1} = 4$ m, $\overline{\varepsilon}_{1}^{\textrm{pos}} = 196.1$ cm for $C=2$ vs $\overline{\varepsilon}_{1}^{\textrm{pos}} = 9.4$ cm for $C=3$).} In conclusion, the consistently small median errors and small error distributions demonstrate the versatility of the proposed EDM-based multi-source position estimation method across a wide range of configurations.